 Creating an Alexa radio skill with Ipervox has many advantages when compared to TuneIn, Spotify, or other intermediate platforms.
 How?

 According to James Cridland, TuneIn appears not to care about radio.
 It carries outdated and wrong information about stations, which is disappointing considering how many stations rely on them.
 Unfortunately, radios on TuneIn and podcasts on Spotify are put there, without any extra effort.
 Thus when users need to say “Alexa open radio [name] on TuneIn”, and it is not up to radios to answer their own users’ requests.
 TuneIn is giving the answer to them, by using their own radio system.
 It gets even more complicated when radios have similarities in their names.
 Or when the name of the radio is difficult to pronounce.
 Providers like TuneIn or Spotify are not able to customise your radio name for Alexa skill.

 Users or radios do not have autonomy on these platforms.
 With Ipervox they can create their own version of their radio by creating an Alexa radio skill and in this scenario, Alexa is the one answering the users for their request.
 Additionally, they can see their Alexa skill analytics and also find out the areas for improvement.

-An Alexa radio skill can even send a notification if there is any news radio broadcasting need to share to their users.
-Radio streaming with Alexa gives the opportunity to bring back the shared listening behaviour into the home, something radio has always been good at.
-The communication with the audience is easier, by allowing radios to check the answers the skill gives to their us.
+An Alexa radio skill can even send a notification if there is any news radio broadcasting need to share with their users.
+Radio streaming with alexa gives the opportunity to bring back the shared listening behavior into the home, something radio has always been good atunication with the audience is easier, by allowing radios and podcasters to check the answers the skill gives to their us.
 Reach a new audience today!
-By creating an Alexa radio skill you can reach thousands of people who don’t listen to your radio yet.
+By creating an alexa radio skill or an alexa podcast skill you can reach thousands of people who don’t listen to your content yet.